picklecatNFT/ledamint/js/packages/cli/README.md

 ### Hidden Settings

 If you plan to do a mint larger than 20k, consider this option.
-With this, none of the arweave URIs actually go on Solana.
+With this, none of the arweave URIs actually go on safecoin.
 You just provide the following in the config for hiddenSettings:

 ```
 {